 - Provide Healthy eating workshops for all children to sharpen the mind and improve mood, allowing children to maximise their potential at school.

-- Purchase new equipment to support competitive events.
+- Purchase new equipment to support competitive events and PE lessons.

-- To improve parental involvement in healthy and active lifestyles – healthy eating sessions, new improved menu and more attractive publication of school meals around school, varied after school clubs.
+- To improve parental involvement in healthy and active lifestyles – healthy eating sessions, new improved menu and more attractive publication of school meals around school.

-- Gain feedback from children regarding Swimming, Speedy Tots and Yoga to ascertain whether these programmes were successful and to look at the possibility of rolling them out to other year groups and in following years.
+- Gain feedback from children regarding Swimming, Speedy Tots and other activities to ascertain whether these programmes were successful and to look at the possibility of rolling them out to other year groups and in following years.